 360 Training is a bit like the little brother of Kaplan.

-They not only offer pre-licensing courses in real estate but also in the food and beverage and environmental health and safety industries.
+They offer pre-licensing courses in real estate, food and beverage, and environmental health and safety industries.

-I couldn’t find on their website an indication for the pre-license courses to also include live question and answer sessions to clarify student questions.
+On their website, I couldn’t find an indication for the pre-license courses to include live question-and-answer sessions to clarify student questions.

 On the other hand, post-license courses are available.

 After purchasing a course with 360 Training, you will have access for one year, after which time the license for the course expires.